ISO 27001 and ISO 27002 2022 updates

 - Ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services;

-- Restore the availability and access to personal data in a timely manner in the event of a physical or technical incident; and/or
+- Restore the availability and access to personal data promptly in the event of a physical or technical incident; and/or

 Article 32 further requires risks “from accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data” to be identified and mitigated.

-An effective information security management system (ISMS) that conforms to ISO 27001 will meet all the above requirements.
+An ISMS that conforms to ISO 27001 will meet all the above requirements.

 Article 32 of the GDPR is the primary provision requiring technical measures to protect data.
 Although it gives examples of security measures and controls, the article does not provide detailed guidance regarding what you should do to achieve this.

-- Achieving ISO 27001 certification can also provide convincing evidence that you have taken the necessary measures to comply with the data security requirements of the GDPR.
+- The ability to provide convincing evidence that the necessary measures have been taken to comply with the data security requirements of the GDPR;

 Why technical measures aren’t enough for GDPR compliance